 Autumn 1

-All of the children were very excited to get back into school and begin Year 5, they have settled into the new routines very well.
+All of the children were very excited to get back into school and begin Year 5, they are starting to settle into the new routines very well.

 In English, our first Talk for Writing unit was a persuasion text for a Wizard School, using the tools for persuasion the children wrote their own adverts for a Leisure Centre.
 They had some great ideas for the facilities it should have and we’re sure you’d all be persuaded to go.
 Our second unit had a focus of suspense.
 We looked at the text An Adventure at Sandy Cove and the children worked hard to create their own suspense toolkit, from the work we had completed, to write their own stories.

 In Science, our unit was Earth and Space.
 The children learnt how to describe the movement of the Earth, and other planets, relative to the Sun in the solar system.
 They then moved on to understand the movement of the Moon relative to the Earth and describe the Sun, Earth and Moon as approximately spherical bodies.
 The children then used drama to act out how the Earth and Moon rotate around the sun.
 Finally, the children used the idea of the Earth’s rotation to explain day and night and the apparent movement of the Sun across the sky.
-We looked at the Scientist like me, Dr Sheila Kanani who is a planetary physicist.
+To complete our topic we went to The National Space Centre in Leicester.
+The children thoroughly enjoyed the visit and their experience in the Planetarium.

 In maths, we have completed our place value units, which covered knowing the value of each digit in numbers up to 1,000,000 and representing them in different ways, understanding rounding and partitioning numbers, appreciating that the combined parts must still be equivalent to the whole.
 Also, the children learnt how to apply their knowledge of place value and the number line to compare and order 4- and 5-digit numbers.